sbaeyens/Airbnb/README.md

-# airbenbe
+# CasaBnb

 ***

-Airbenbe is a clone inspired by [AirBnB](https://www.airbnb.com/).
+CasaBnb is a clone inspired by [AirBnB](https://www.airbnb.com/).
 It is a fullstack project utilizing an Express backend, and a React/Redux frontend.

-Visit [airbenbe](https://airbenbe.herokuapp.com/) to check it out!
+Visit [CasaBnb](https://sean-rent-service.onrender.com/) to check it out!

 ***